frankt716/hott/agda/lec02.lagda.md

 ∔-nondep-elim = ∔-elim
 ```

-Finally, lets define the identity type.
+Finally, let's define the identity type.
 The elimination principle for the identity type is also known as *path induction*.
 ```agda
 data _≡_ {A : Type} : A → A → Type where
   refl : (x : A) → x ≡ x